General Work Visa UK: Eligibility & Application Guide

 However, on the grant a skilled worker visa, the successful visa-holder will have permission to work in the UK for a period of up to 5 years.
 Provided they continue to meet the relevant requirements, they can also apply to extend their stay as many times as they like, with the possibility of applying to settle after meeting a 5-year continuous residence requirement.

-UK work visa options
+Alternative work visa options for the UK

 In addition to the skilled worker visa, there are various other types of general work visas, all potentially allowing UK employers to take advantage of a rich pool of overseas talent to help fill their skills gaps.
 Below we set out a brief summary of some of these key work visas, including the basic requirements, what each route allows and how much each visa will cost: